telerik/blazor-docs/components/editor/built-in-tools.md

 # Editor Built-in Tools

-This article explains which are the built-in tools of the `Editor`, how to invoke them from programatically and what functionality do they offer.
+This article explains which are the built-in tools of the `Editor`, how to invoke them from programatically and what functionality they offer.

 In this article: